maikelthedev/FluxTerraCluster/README.md

 * Run a Min.io single-node development server as destination for the Velero backups.
 This should be configurable in the Terraformed code.
 * Make everything that can be a variable, a variable.
 So all that's needed for upgrades is to change some tfvars file.
+* To configure software running on each instance you can always pass cloud-init config directly from terraform.

 ## Some reading: